Espanto Jr. (CMLL)

-Espanto Jr. (born March 26, 1986) is a Mexican luchador enmascarado, or masked professional wrestler currently working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") wrestling character.
+Espanto Jr. (born March 26, 1986) is a Mexican luchador enmascarado, or masked professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("bad guy") wrestling character, and is a former CMLL Arena Coliseo Tag Team Champion.
 Espanto Jr.'s real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He made his professional wrestling debut in 2001 at the age of only 15.

 He is the son of the original Espanto Jr., Jesús Andrade Salas, and is a part of an extensive wrestling family that started with his grandfather Jose Andrade, better known as "El Moro".
-At least nine of his uncles are luchadors and his cousin Manuel Andrade, best known as La Sombra currently works for AEW.
+At least nine of his uncles are luchadors and his cousin Manuel Andrade, best known as La Sombra currently works for WWE.
 Espanto Jr. original worked under the ring name "Moro Jr." after his grandfather and later took the name "Hijo del Pentagón" after his father who portrayed the original Pentagón.
 While in CMLL he has participated in their annual Gran Alternativa 2013 and Gran Alternativa 2014 tournaments as well as the 2016 La Copa Junior tournament.